ahakimsheik7/100-nights-sfmc/README.md

-# 📖 Weekly Tajweed Class Email – Sufi Academy

-**Part of the 100-Night Email Development Challenge**
+# ✈️ Delta Airlines Summer Getaway Email Campaign

+**A professional, responsive, and accessible email template designed for Delta Airlines' Summer Getaway campaign.**

-This project focuses on creating a production-ready email for Sufi Academy's **Weekly Tajweed Class**.
-The email is designed to promote the class, encourage registrations, and ensure compatibility across all major email clients like Gmail, Outlook, and Apple Mail.
+This project demonstrates expertise in email development, including responsive design, SEO optimization, accessibility for visually impaired users, and compatibility with major email service providers (ESPs) like Gmail, Outlook, and Yahoo.
+The email promotes Delta Airlines' exclusive seasonal deals for top destinations.

 ---

 ## 📩 Project Overview

-The **Weekly Tajweed Class Email** was built to:
+The **Delta Airlines Summer Getaway Email** was built to:
-- Promote the weekly Tajweed class and its benefits.
+- Promote Delta Airlines' seasonal deals for destinations like Las Vegas, New York City, Chicago, and Miami.
-- Provide a clear and engaging call-to-action (CTA) for registration.
+- Provide a visually appealing and accessible design for all users, including those with visual impairments.
-- Include a personalized signature from the Director of the Tajweed Department.
-- Ensure full compatibility with major email clients using responsive HTML and inline CSS.
+- Ensure compatibility across major email clients using table-based layouts and inline styles.
-- Optimize for SEO with relevant meta tags and alt text for images.
+- Optimize for SEO with relevant meta tags and descriptive alt text for images.

 ---

 ## 🧠 Features

-- **Responsive Design**: The email is fully responsive and mobile-friendly, ensuring proper rendering on all devices.
+1. **Responsive Design**:
+   - Fully responsive layout that adapts to both desktop and mobile devices.
+   - Media queries ensure a seamless experience on smaller screens.

+2. **Accessibility**:
+   - High-contrast colors and readable font sizes for visually impaired users.
+   - Focus and hover states for interactive elements like buttons.

+3. **SEO Optimization**:
-- **SEO Optimization**: Added meta tags, descriptive alt text, and semantic HTML for better accessibility and search engine visibility.
+   - Meta tags for `description`, `keywords`, and `author` to improve search engine visibility.
-- **Dynamic Content**: AMPscript placeholders were used for personalization (if applicable).
-- **Cross-Client Compatibility**: Inline CSS and email-safe HTML ensure compatibility with Gmail, Outlook, Yahoo, and Apple Mail.
-- **Clear CTA**: A centered "Register for the Class" button encourages user engagement.
-- **Signature Section**: Includes a professional signature from the Director of the Tajweed Department.
+   - Descriptive `alt` attributes for images to enhance accessibility and SEO.

+4. **Cross-Client Compatibility**:
+   - Table-based layout ensures consistent rendering across email clients like Gmail, Outlook, and Yahoo.
+   - Inline styles for critical elements to prevent rendering issues.

+5. **Call-to-Action (CTA)**:
+   - Clear and engaging CTAs for each destination, encouraging users to book their flights.

 ---

-## 🛠️ Development Process

-1. **Planning**:
-   - Defined the email's purpose: to promote the Tajweed class and drive registrations.
-   - Outlined the structure: logo, banner, content, CTA, and signature sections.

-2. **Design**:
-   - Created a clean and professional layout using semantic HTML and inline CSS.
-   - Ensured the design was responsive and visually appealing on both desktop and mobile devices.

-3. **Implementation**:
-   - Added a centered **Register for the Class** button for better engagement.
-   - Included a professional signature section with the Director's name and title.
-   - Used descriptive alt text for images to improve accessibility and SEO.

-4. **Testing**:
-   - Verified the email's rendering across major email clients (Gmail, Outlook, Yahoo, Apple Mail).
-   - Tested responsiveness on mobile devices using media queries.
-   - Ensured all links and images were functional and properly aligned.

-5. **Final Touches**:
-   - Added meta tags for SEO, including `description`, `keywords`, and `author`.
-   - Reviewed the email for compliance with email marketing best practices.

----

-## 📂 Assets
+## 📂 Project Structure

-- **sa-banner.png**: A banner image used in the mockups for the Weekly Tajweed Class email.
-This file is located in the `mockups` folder and is used to visually represent the email's banner section.
-- **sa-signature.png**: A signature image used in the mockups for the Weekly Tajweed Class email.
-This file is located in the `mockups` folder and is used to visually represent the signature section.

----

-## 📬 Author

-Crafted by a Salesforce Marketing Cloud developer as part of a 100-night journey to create practical, production-ready email projects.
-This project demonstrates expertise in AMPscript, responsive email design, and cross-client compatibility.

----

-## 📅 Progress

-This project marks **night 24** of the 100-night challenge.
-Stay tuned for more dynamic email campaigns, templates, and automation builds.